WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

 11. BENJAMIN MOORE CLASSIC GRAY OC 23

-If you’re considering resale, it’s best to stay away from cool grays if you can (trends are leaning warmer).
+If you’re considering resale, stay away from cool grays (trends are leaning warmer).
 However, if you still want to add a touch of balance to your south-facing room, consider a warm gray like Classic Gray.

 Classic Gray is a subtle, off-white shade of gray with vague violet-pink undertones.
 In south-facing light, it can lean MUCH warmer, looking more like taupe than gray.
 This being said, it will still look more balanced than any shade of beige or cream.